 Leica D-LUX Typ 109 versus Fujifilm X20

 The Leica D-LUX (Typ 109) and the Fujifilm X20 are two digital cameras that were announced, respectively, in September 2014 and January 2013.
-Both the D-LUX Typ 109 and the X20 are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and a 2/3 sensor.
+Both the D-LUX Typ 109 and the X20 are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and a 2/3 (X20) sensor.
 The Leica has a resolution of 12.7 megapixel, whereas the Fujifilm provides 12 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica D-LUX Typ 109 and the Fujifilm X20 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D-LUX Typ 109 – represents 100 percent across all the size and weight measures).